trans-travel/trans-travel/us/co.md

 free of intimidation.
 Most recently, this targeting occurred at Douglas County Pride on August 26, 2023.
 Drag storytimes have also received bomb threats, such as at the Lafayette Public Library on Sept.
 30, 2023.
+An anti-LGBT group protested Fountain's October 2023 pride event, which included attempts to provoke LGBT-friendly counter-protesters into violence.

 ## Resources